 On the flip-side… Do not let this new hepatitis B diagnosis consume you.
 As the weeks and months pass, you might find that the infection is not resolving, and you might worry that you have a chronic infection.
 The associated stress and anxiety can be challenging, even overwhelming.
 It can contribute to physical symptoms you may be experiencing.
 Find a family member, friend, or health care professional with whom you can share your concerns.

 If you are told you have recovered from an acute HBV infection (you are now HBsAg negative, HBcAb positive and HBsAb positive) be sure to get copies of your lab reports to ensure there are no mistakes.
 Compare them with our easy to use blood tests chart.
 If something looks wrong, or if you’re confused, speak up and ask your doctor.
-Once confirmed be sure to include hepatitis B as part of your personal health history.
-This is important in case you have conditions later in life that warrant monitoring.
+Once confirmed, be sure to include hepatitis B as part of your personal health history.
+This is important in case you have conditions requiring treatment later in life that might once again warrant monitoring of your hepatitis B. It is possible for a past HBV infection to reactivate if a person requires longterm immune suppressing drugs .

 No one wants to learn they have chronic hepatitis B but it is a manageable disease.
 You’ll want to see a doctor with experience treating chronic HBV so they can run additional tests.
 There are very effective treatments available, though not everyone with chronic HBV needs treatment.
 All people living with chronic HBV benefit from regular monitoring since things can change with time.
 Please do not panic or ignore a chronic hepatitis B diagnosis.
 Take a deep breath and get started today learning more about your HBV infection and the health of your liver.
 Things are going to be okay!